CAPS LOCK disable on Windows without admin rights

 Codes explained here:

 But why it does not work in Windows 10 I don’t know.
-I did try it on a work desktop machine (that’s why I don’t have admin rights, ‘cos it’s a work machine), so perhaps it downloads registry files on logging in?
-Does that make any sense?
+I did try it on a work desktop machine (that’s why I don’t have admin rights, ‘cos it’s a work machine); changing the code in “Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout” does work on Windows 10, but changing the code in

-Right now I don’t care enough to find out, but I’ll look into it at some point in the future.
+Right now I don’t care enough to find out, but I’ll probably not look into it at some point in the future.